axelvaldez/radical-companies/_posts/force-and-pain/2022-11-02-the-serpent-is-sensuality.markdown

  <p>We don&rsquo;t need to surrender our essence to a so-called leader.
 Leadership is fluid and we <em>create</em> leadership by following somebody now and somebody else later as we see fit and our needs change.
 We don&rsquo;t need to submit to a would-be boss; we can keep our whole selves, our essence, thank you.</p>
  <p>If this sounds like a lot of work, and will be a lot of work.
 We will need new skills&mdash;a lot them, particularly communication skills.
 We will also need to let our fears out and let our trusted others help us with them.
 And we need to learn to lead with trust.</p>
  <p>On the other hand, we are well connected now with all corners of the world.
 This means that our ability to make or join communities is higher than ever.</p>
- <p>We don&rsquo;t need to submit our essence to an arbitraty say so.
+ <p>We don&rsquo;t need to submit our essence to an arbitrary say so.
 We can join with others anywhere in the world.
 And we can take from here.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>